 Students have the opportunity to get their resumes in order, dress for success and network with many of the country’s top employers and alumni.
 The attendee’s list does vary year to year; students are encouraged to attend each year and interact with company representatives and alumni developing their networking skills and learning about companies that they are interested working for either on an internship or future employment.

 With around 90 companies attending and covering the maritime, power plant, logistics, and scientific industries, there are plenty of opportunities for students to interact with companies and alumni regardless of their chosen major.
-View list of participating companies.
+View current list of participating companies.

 Campus Recruiting Visits